 4305 S Louise Ave #201, Sioux Falls, SD 57106

 Phone: (605) 362-2760

 Fax: (605) 362-2768

 As for employment outlook, the forecast is good too.
-According to the BLS, the LPN field in SD is expected to grow by 1 percent from 2014 to 2024.
+According to the BLS, the LPN field in South Dakota is expected to grow by 1 percent from 2014 to 2024.
 Although this is much, much lower than the national growth rate for LPNs, which is around 16 percent, it still means that roughly 60 new LPN jobs will open up in the state each year during that 10-year period.
-Now and in the future, then, you can rely on finding steady employment as an LPN in SD.
+Now and in the future, then, you can rely on finding steady employment as an LPN in South Dakota.

 LPN Salaries in South Dakota by Area

 Many factors play a role in determining how much an LPN can expect to be paid.
 In addition to things like education and level of experience, where you are located profoundly impacts both job opportunities and compensation.
 It might be that by relocating elsewhere in the state, you can earn more: